Alice in Chains — Suno AI prompt

 Alice in Chains carved a uniquely dark, unsettling niche within the grunge movement.
 Their sound is defined by Layne Staley's haunting, often harmonized vocals with Jerry Cantrell's, creating a chilling, almost liturgical quality.
 Cantrell's guitar work is equally distinctive – sludgy, detuned riffs that are heavy yet melodic, often with a menacing, almost industrial grind.
 This isn't the punk-infused energy of some grunge peers; it's a slow, suffocating descent into a brooding, claustrophobic soundscape.

 What makes Alice in Chains endure is their unflinching exploration of addiction, despair, and isolation, delivered with a raw, visceral honesty that few bands before or since have matched.
 Their production, particularly on albums like "Dirt," is crucial – it's thick, oppressive, and perfectly encapsulates the morose mood.
 The interplay of acoustic textures with crushing electric guitars, often in minor keys, creates a deeply melancholic and yet powerfully compelling sound.
-They perfected the art of the heavy ballad and the dirge-like anthem, leaving an indelible mark on metal and rock.
+They mastered both the heavy ballad and the dirge-like anthem, leaving an indelible mark on metal and rock.